Elena Shaddow: Tours

 She toured as Clara Johnson in Adam Guettel's The Light in the Piazza in the 2006 US national tour before leaving in 2007 and being replaced by Katie Rose Clarke.
 She toured as Anna in the US tour of the Lincoln Center production of The King and I in 2018.

 Personal

 Shaddow and Michael Harrington were married on October 24, 2004.
 The two met as students at New York University.
 Their child, a girl was born in 2008.

+They have a second child, a boy, born in 2011.